 With an expected one million open jobs in the U.S. tech industry by next year, coding is proving itself to be wildly useful.
 Not only will it open a large number of doors, it typically provides security in terms of a higher income.

-David Dodge, CEO of Codakid, emphasizes the professional potential of teaching kids how to code early on: “Knowledge of coding is the fastest way to a stable and successful career.
+David Dodge, CEO of Codakid, emphasizes the professional potential of teaching young children how to code early on: “Knowledge of coding is the fastest way to a stable and successful career.
 Since coders are in such high demand in virtually every field and so many computer science positions are opening up, strong coding skills almost guarantee a successful job search and a higher paycheck.
 Even if your child doesn’t go into coding professional, the skill makes for a great talking point and promotes skills that are useful for any position.”

-No matter what interests a child has, they can be supported by coding.
+No matter what interests a young child has, they can be supported by coding.
 It is a lucrative skill in any field, and it will increase the likelihood of your child following their dreams later in life in whatever field they decide upon.

 Coding can seem like a tricky task for skilled students and adults, so it’s understandable to question why it would be something difficult to teach children.

 Like foreign languages, coding is something that is not only possible to teach early on, but easier to grasp at a young age when a child’s brain absorbs everything efficiently.

 Coding is a critical skill to learn nowadays, and it helps children improve motivation, develop additional useful skills and secure educational and professional opportunities later in life.